antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 -------------------------------
 Saves each layer in the active document to a PNG or JPG file named after the layer.

-These files will be created in the current document folder (the same directory the workng PSD is in).
+IMPORTANT: The images will automatically be saved in whatever directory your PSD is contained in!

+_Disclaimer:_ Please use script at your own risk.
+I have not tested it thoroughly enough to guarantee that it is in fact bulletproof.

 Features:
 -------------------------------